thermalogic/Practices/P2/README.md

 Use **Jupyter Notebook** to simulate the Rankine Cycle

-* description the objects with the structure types，abstraction of procedure with functions
+* description of the objects with the structure types，abstraction of procedure with functions

 * interactive analysis and literate programming